 Places to swim with turtles in Tenerife

 Turtles can be found in a lot of points of Tenerife.
-However, there is a remarkable place where you’ll find an amazing ecosystem and facilities to having a approach to the specie in the island.
-It is known as “Puertito de Adeje”, which can also be found as “Puertito de Armeñime”.
+However, there is a remarkable place where you’ll find an amazing ecosystem and facilities to have an approach to the specie on the island.
+It is known as Turtle Beach Tenerife, which can also be found as “Puertito de Adeje”.

-There is possible to find in Costa Adeje a secluded bay where you have a good inmersion point to dive and swim with turtles in the area.
-The turtles you find there have a big size and are uncommon to see, so you have an amazing spectacle waiting to be seen.
+In Costa Adeje, there is a secluded bay that is known to be one of the best places to dive and swim with turtles in the area.
+The Tenerife Turtles you find there are big in size and are uncommon to see, so you have an amazing spectacle waiting to be seen.

-In “Puertito de Adeje” there is a well cared space and cozy beach with a bowed shape in the middle of the bay.
-It has crystaline waters where there are turtles that can reach up to 20 kg of weight.
+In “Puertito de Adeje” there is a well-cared space and cosy beach with a bowed shape in the middle of the bay.
+It has crystalline waters where there are turtles that can reach up to 20 kg of weight.

-It’s important to avoid touristic boats that go frequently to the place.
-You can do it by going early in the morning.
+It’s important to avoid big touristic catamarans and boats that go frequently to the place.
+You can do it by going on a sailboat.

-Calm and protected waters in the zone create a great environment for both turtles and humans to have a direct interaction.
-The bay is inhabited with 7 turtles that meet these high size conditions.
+Calm and protected waters in the area create a great environment for both turtles and humans to have a direct interaction.
+The bay is inhabited by 7 turtles that meet these high size conditions.

-And that isn’t all, besides the famous turtles that there are in the crystalline waters, there are also plenty of fishing species that will decorate your diving experience.
+And that isn’t all, besides the famous turtles that there are in the crystalline waters, there are also plenty of fish species that will decorate your diving experience.

-The five species of turtles that are found in Canary Islands are the following:
+The five species of turtles that are found in the Canary Islands are the following: